9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

 ```

 We can now run this annotated program with time profiling enabled (and
-we\'ll use a smaller input size for the time being, as the program now
+we'll use a smaller input size for the time being, as the program now
 has additional profiling overhead):

 ``` screen